vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 1. For the ongoing period the following data is available via the API: funding period start time, estimate time, funding rate estimate, funding payment estimate, external (spot) price TWAP to-date, internal (mark) price TWAP to-date. (<a name="0053-PERP-019" href="#0053-PERP-019">0053-PERP-019</a>)
 1. For each of the fully completed past funding periods the following data is available (subject to data-node's retention settings): funding period start time, funding period end time, funding rate, funding payment, external (spot) price TWAP, internal (mark) price TWAP. (<a name="0053-PERP-020" href="#0053-PERP-020">0053-PERP-020</a>)
 1. A perpetual market which is active and has open orders, continues to function after protocol upgrade, and preserves all market settings and statistics. (<a name="0053-PERP-021" href="#0053-PERP-021">0053-PERP-021</a>)
-1. A perpetual market which is active and has open orders, after checkpoint restart, is in opening auction.
-All margin accounts are transferred to general accounts. (<a name="0053-PERP-022" href="#0053-PERP-022">0053-PERP-022</a>)
 1. A perpetual market which is active and has open orders.
 Wait for a new network history snapshot to be created.
 Load a new data node from network history.
 All market data is preserved. (<a name="0053-PERP-023" href="#0053-PERP-023">0053-PERP-023</a>)
 1. When the funding payment does not coincide with mark to market settlement time, a party has insufficient funds to fully cover their funding payment such that the shortfall amount if $x$ and the balance of market's insurance pool is $\frac{x}{3}$, then the entire insurance pool balance gets used to cover the shortfall and the remaining missing amount $\frac{2x}{3}$ gets dealt with using loss socialisation. (<a name="0053-PERP-024" href="#0053-PERP-024">0053-PERP-024</a>)